Tarun-kishore/MS-hackathon/README.md

   Every time you pull contents form repository make sure you run `npm install` to install all required modules.

 Then every time you run the server, run mongodb shell beforehand using command `mongod`.
-Then run `npm run devstart` to start server run `npm start` in `client` folder to start react app after running `npm install` to install react packages.
+Then run `npm run devstart` to start server.

+Run `npm start` in `client` folder to start react app after running `npm install` to install react packages.

 # How can i contribute to repository?